Editorial by Industrial Quick Search

 • Beryllium content in the air should be monitored on the shop floor.
 The occupational exposure limit set by OSHA is 2 micrograms of beryllium per cubic meter of air (2 µg/m3) for an 8-hour work shift.

-Chapter 7: Uses for Beryllium Copper
+Chapter 7: What are the common uses for Beryllium Copper?

 • Conductive Elastic Elements: Over 60% of beryllium copper are used as elastic elements for switches, reeds, contacts, bellows, and diaphragms.